 NZ Privacy law doesn't apply to your home CCTV.
 Read here to learn more about privacy and cctv.

-Between $12 and $46 per week depending on the quality of the equipment & how hard it is to run cables to the cameras.
+Based on thousands of home systems we've installed, between $2K and $30K depending on several things, including the house, the number of cameras, the quality of the equipment & how hard it is to run cables to the cameras.

 Some homes we've done have more and these may include dedicated cameras on the front and rear doors and also inside the house to capture faces of burglars after they've gained entry.